Sydney-Informatics-Hub/Somatic-ShortV/README.md

 # Set up

-This pipeline can be implemented after running the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline, or by following the steps below.
+This pipeline can be implemented after running the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline, and/or by following the steps below.
 The scripts use relative paths, so correct set-up is important.

 The minimum requirements and high level directory structure resemble the following: